 images © Gail Hastings 2020 (unless otherwise specified)

-GH made primed canvas (charcoal grey) in 2002 and included the artwork in plans at the Heidi Museum of Modern Art, Melbourne, in 2003. primed canvas (charcoal grey) is one of two in the unlimited edition primed canvas.
+primed canvas (charcoal grey) 2002 first appeared in sculptural situation: plans at the Heidi Museum of Modern Art (cur.
+Zara Stanhope), Melbourne, in 2003. primed canvas (charcoal grey) is one of seven in the unlimited edition primed canvas.
 The artwork's medium includes lead pencil and watercolour on paper and gesso on canvas, and comprises of 2 components measuring, overall, 192.5 cm from the floor by 138 cm wide. primed canvas (charcoal grey) is in a private collection: Chicago, 2009.

 ENCYCLOPAEDIA OF A WORK OF ART YET TO BE

 ‘Five secret intelligence officers are presently meeting to finalise what will be painted on the preceding, primed canvas; whereupon it will be painted and the work of art completed.’

 – while on the way to the meeting, this is where Secret Intelligence Officer 4 had looked into the magnifying lens of a carry-bag periscope, enabling a view behind so as to check no one was following x

 – where Officer 2 had felt pressured to reach a decision at the approaching meeting x